top of page

 • How many “redirected” voters later cast ballots on Election Day?
 How many give up?
 Also not counted.

-• Then there are the "wrong polling place" provisional ballots that are rejected and not counted, but that's just the tip of the iceberg.
+• Then there are the "wrong polling place" provisional ballots that are rejected.
+Also not counted.

 Is this voter suppression?